rickosborne/ttrpg/blackwater/sessions/2021-05-23-the-three-hour-tour.md

 This immediately deflated the tension, as it seemed the elves suddenly had more pressing concerns.
 As the elves withdrew to their ship and began to make sail, the representative addressed Kordova:

-> This is either a very luck day for you, or a very unlucky day for you.
+> This is either a very lucky day for you, or a very unlucky day for you.
 > Either way, we will be back shortly.

 A massive fog bank became visible on the horizon, rolling toward the ship.